Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 code file (with syntax coloring to make it easier to read).

-In addition, there are two other tabs that display the list of all the revisions made to this file and any associations with other SpiraTeam
+In addition, there are two other tabs that display the list of all the commits made to this file and any associations with other SpiraTeam
 artifacts:

 ![](img/Integrating_with_TFS_29.png)